-Permits that have been obtained by CDOT during the development of the Project, as described in Book 2, Section 1, are included in Book 3.
+Permits that have been obtained by CDOT during the development of the Project, as described in Book 2, Section 1, are included in Book 3 the Reference Documents.
 Permits are subject to final review and approval by the appropriate Permitting Agency.

-Permits/Approvals Permitting Agency Permit Responsibility (CDOT or Contractor) Colorado Discharge Permit System (CDPS - SCP) Stormwater Construction Permit Colorado Department of Public Health and Environment - Water Quality Control Division Contractor will obtain permit(CDOT will be a co-owner) NPDES Permit (if required) U.S. Environmental Protection Agency Contractor will obtain permit (CDOT will be a co-owner)
+Table 5-2 Required Environmental Pe rmits Permits/Approvals Permitting Agency Permit Responsibility (CDOT or Contractor) Colorado Discharge Permit System (CDPS - SCP) Stormwater Construction Permit Colorado Department of Public Health and Environment - Water Quality Control Division Contractor will obtain permit(CDOT will be a co-owner) NPDES Permit (if required) U.S. Environmental Protection Agency Contractor will obtain permit (CDOT will be a co-owner)